-New Workflow Job Template 0
+button then select Workflow Job Template from the menu

-DETAILS PERMISSIONS NOTIFICATIONS ADD SURVEY WORKFLOW EDITOR
+NEW WORKFLOW JOB TEMP LATE 0

-NAME DESCRIPTION ORGANIZATION
+DETAILS NOTIFICATIONS COMPLETED JOBS SCHEDULES ADD SURVE Y WORKFLOW VISUALIZER

-٩
+NAME DESCRIPTION

-LABELS ©
+PROMPT ON LAUNCH LABELS OPTIONS Enable Concurrent Jobs

-EXTRA VARIABLES @ @ YAML)JSON
+EXTRA VARIABLES 2 YAML JSON

 1

 CANCEL SAVE

-- 2. Enter the appropriate details into the following fields: - Name: Enter a name for the workflow template. - Description: Enter an arbitrary description as appropriate (optional). - Organization: Enter or search for an organization to associate the workflow. - Labels: Supply optional labels that describe this workflow template, such as "dev" or "test".
+- 2. Enter the appropriate details into the following fields: - Name: Enter a name for the workflow template. - Description: Enter an arbitrary description as appropriate (optional). - Organization: Optionally enter or search for an organization to associate the workflow. - Inventory: Optionally enter or search for an inventory to be used with this workflow template from the inventories available to the currently logged in Tower user. - Prompt on Launch: If selected, you can provide an inventory when this workflow template is launched, or when this workflow template is used within another workflow template. - Labels: Supply optional labels that describe this workflow template, such as "dev" or "test".
 Labels can be used to group and filter workflow templates and completed jobs in the Tower display. - Labels are created when they are added to the Workflow Template.
 Labels are associated to a single Organization using the Project that is provided in the Workflow Template.
 Members of the Organization can create labels on a Workflow Template if they have edit permissions (such as an admin role). - Once the Workflow Template is saved, the labels appear in the Templates overview. - Click on the "x" beside a label to remove it.
 When a label is removed, and is no longer associated with a Workflow or Workflow Template, the label is permanently deleted from the list of Organization labels. - Jobs inherit labels from the Workflow Template at the time of launch.
 If a label is deleted from a Workflow Template, it is also deleted from the Job.